Samuel Song, PhD, Program Director

 This Washington state approved program prepares students for educational staff associate (ESA) certification as a school psychologist in K-12 settings.
 Students who complete the NASP-approved Educational Specialist (EdS) degree program are automatically eligible for the National Certificate in School Psychology (NCSP) upon satisfactory completion of the NCSP exam.
-The curriculum of the program is based on a best practices orientation as defined by the National Association of School Psychologists, the National Council for the Accreditation of Teacher Education (NCATE), and Washington state standards for accreditation.
+The curriculum of the program is based on a best-practices orientation as defined by the National Association of School Psychologists (NASP), the National Council for the Accreditation of Teacher Education (NCATE), and Washington state standards for accreditation.

 Persons serving as Educational Staff Associates in public schools shall hold certificates authorized by the Professional Educator Standards Board (PESB) for service in the respective roles as required by statute or rules of the PESB.
 The university recommends a student who has successfully completed an approved program to the Office of the Superintendent of Public Instruction which issues the appropriate certificate.

 We seek applicants who demonstrate strong academic knowledge and skills, a commitment to equity and justice, and continued growth and learning.
 In addition, applicants must demonstrate potential

 for leadership and effective interpersonal relationships.
 The following documents are required for

 - Application for Graduate Admission with non-refundable $55 application fee.
 (Application fee waived for SU alumni.)
 Applications for upcoming quarters are reviewed twice a year and decisions are made on a space available basis.
 The deadlines to submit all application materials for each review period are October 20 for winter or spring quarter enrollment and February 20 for summer or fall quarter entry.

 - Evidence of four-year equivalent bachelor’s degree from a regionally accredited college or university